rajputsunny/my-projects/Clustering Algorithm Project/README.md

 **Results Expected**

 A well-commented Jupyter notebook containing the Clustering Models(both K-means and Hierarchical Clustering) and the final list of countries.
 Present the overall approach of the analysis in a presentation Mention the problem statement and the analysis approach.
 Explain the results of Clustering Model briefly.
 Include visualisations and summarise the most important results in the presentation.
-Make sure that you mention the final list of countries here ( Don't just mention the cluster id or cluster name here.
-Mention the names of all the countries.)